 Plastic bags are found in unwanted places such as lakes, roadsides, and recycling sorting machinery.
-Washington's Plastic Bag Ban, passed by state legislation this year, aims to reduce this source of pollution by establishing minimum standards for bag use in retail establishments statewide.
+Washington's Plastic Bag Ban, passed by state legislation in 2020, aims to reduce this source of pollution by establishing minimum standards for bag use in retail establishments statewide.
 Going into effect in 2021, we will explore what it is, what the exceptions are, and why it is being implemented.

 What is the plastic bag ban?